 Change New This risk was added to the risk register during the year, as the development completions at OTP continue to be delayed.
-Risk Our acquisition particularly re on decision making relied egarding timing of constru nent as part of the acquisition and construction of OTP. in part on information provided to us by the developer, ction and expected completion dates. nmencing legal challenge is an option available to the Grou eloper to resolve this situation and avoid pursuing this route.
-Mitigation gaged legal and technical relation to the plan forwar expert advice, and are in formal discussions with the d.
-Link to strategic Inherent to residual risk priorities Low 1-4 Medium 5-12 High 13-25 1 2 Inherent risk Residual risk 12 < 3 Inability to ide ntify or secure as ssets/sites for acquisition Change No change No change Risk by aggressiv e competitors, the overall ets in the market, or acqui nent opportunities to competitors.
-This could be driven level of competition in the market, insufficient suitable sition prices that would make it difficult for us to generate Mitigation property man sciences man this year and and potentia Our Investment Adviser has an experienced management team and is supported by external property management specialists, who have extensive expertise and contacts across the life sciences market and are able to source a range of acquisition opportunities.
-However, our focus this year and next is on the management of our existing assets, including progressing development and potential repurposing to attract occupiers to our space and drive the best value from our current portfolio.
-Link to strategic Inherent to residual risk priorities Low 1-4 Medium 5-12 High 13-25
+Risk Our acquisitio particularly re- Due to ongoir We entered into a development agreement as part of the acquisition and construction of OTP.
+Our acquisition decision making relied in part on information provided to us by the developer, particularly regarding timing of construction and expected completion dates.
+Due to ongoing completion delays, commencing legal challenge is an option available to the Group.
+However we are working with the developer to resolve this situation and avoid pursuing this route.
+Mitigation - aged legal and technical relation to the plan forwa expert advice, and are in formal discussions with the rd.
+Link to strategic Inherent to residual risk priorities Low 1-4 Medium 5-12 High 13-25 1 9 1 2 Inherent risk Residual risk 12 4 1 Z 3 Inability to ider Residual risk sets/sites for acquisition 12 Residual risk 12 Change Residual risk attify or secure as No change There is a risk by aggressive sets/sites for acquisition that we may lose invest competitors, the overal ets in the market, or acqu 12 Change Risk Residual risk Residual risk No change There is a risk by aggressive available asse sufficient retuing Our Investment property management sciences mark this year and sets/sites for acquisition that we may lose invest competitors, the overal ets in the market, or acquirns.
+Int Adviser has an experi- agement specialists, who ket and are able to source next is on the management repurposing to attract oc 12 ment opportunities to competitors.
+This could be driven level of competition in the market, insufficient suitable te us Imability to ider Imability to ider Change Risk Mitigation Link to strategic priorities Residual risk Residual risk No change There is a risk by aggressive available asse sufficient retuin Our Investment property management sciences mark this year and it and potential sets/sites for acquisition that we may lose invest competitors, the overal ets in the market, or acquirns.
+Int Adviser has an experi- agement specialists, who ket and are able to source next is on the management repurposing to attract oc- lio.
+12 ment opportunities to competitors.
+This could be driven level of competition in the market, insufficient suitable isition prices that would make it difficult for us to general enced management team and is supported by external have extensive expertise and contacts across the life e a range of acquisition opportunities.
+However, our foc ent of our existing assets, including progressing develop us